A quadratic equation is an equation where at least one term is squared. It looks something like this:

 .. and students are asked to solve, factorise or draw it.

 Quadratics are usually the most dreaded of homework assignments.
-I’m sure many students have wondered about their use.
+I’m sure many students have often wondered what use is a quadratic equation?

 Will they ever be useful – or is a quadratic just useless knowledge?